A reliable waterproof or water-resistant jacket is essential for any hiking adventure.

 Montbell Storm Cruiser Jacket

-The Montbell Storm Cruiser is lightweight, has great storm resistance, and is full of features.
-Using Gore-Tex with a C-knit backer, this is one of the most breathable and waterproof jackets on this list.
+The Montbell Storm Cruiser is lightweight, full of features, and offers great storm resistance.
+Using Gore-Tex with a C-knit backer, this is one of the most breathable and waterproof jackets on this list and ideal for winter adventures.

 Unlike other lightweight shells, this one can take the abuse of constant use, too.
 It uses 20d outer fabric, which is much thicker than some lightweight jackets.